 Very soon, the Rapture will rescue all the Christians, just like Noah and his family were rescued, just like Lot and his family were rescued!

-Psalm 117 (2017) is just before the first full year of tribulation, and 2018 starts the final 7 years in man’s history to be separated from Christ.
-This short psalm gives a final praise.
+Psalm 117 (2017) is a short psalm that gives a final praise.
 It is a victory hymn of Israel and the tribulation saints.
 Psalm 117 is in the middle of your Bible, and is also the shortest book.
 This is a picture of God shortening the time lest no one would survive.

 Universal Call to Praise